gavinpryor/portfolio/README.md

 ## Extracirricular Involvement
-**Phi Beta Lambda Professional Business Organization** (September 2022 - Present)
-+ Attend service, networking, DE&I, and professional development events to further my business knowledge and expand my professional network
++ **Phi Beta Lambda – Professional Business Organization:** Attend service, networking, DE&I, and professional development events to further my business knowledge and expand my professional network

-**Nonprofit Consultant at Incline Consulting Group** (January 2024 - Present)
-+ Offer analytics, strategy, and marketing consulting to nonprofit organizations in the Pittsburgh area to extend outreach and improve operational efficiency
++ **Incline Consulting for Nonprofits:** Offer analytics, strategy, and marketing consulting to nonprofit organizations in the Pittsburgh area to extend outreach and improve operational efficiency
+•	**Volunteering:** Worked 150+ hours with organizations such as March of Dimes, St. Vincent de Paul, and local homeless shelters